 Until that time comes, those who wish to fly large drones have two options, you can do so as a hobbyist, or apply for a 333 exemption.
 It’s unlikely that anyone is going to fly a drone of this size for “fun,” so a 333 exemption is mandatory as long as there is ANY compensation.
 Two things must be taken care of before a 333 exemption is applied for.
 First, the FAA registration requirement is mandatory, if you decided not to register while flying as a hobbyist, definitely do so before receiving any compensation with a large UAS.
 Second, the Pilot in Command (PIC) must be a licensed FAA pilot (at minimum sport or recreational).

 Once you have both of these things, you are ready to begin the tedious process of applying for a 333 exemption.
-It is recommended that you seek the help of an attorney qualified in the submittal of 333 exemptions.
-Our attorneys are prepared to create and submit the petition for you, call our office any time at 850/681-7777 to set a free consultation.
+It is recommended that you seek the help of an attorney qualified in the submission of 333 exemptions.
+Our drone attorneys are prepared to create and submit the petition for you, call our office any time at 850/681-7777 to set a free consultation.

 This process should take roughly 60 days, but can take up to 6 months, so make sure you begin far in advance of needing UAS use.
 Once you have a 333 exemption, the blanket rules are very similar to small UAS commercial flights: